Gender Pay Gap Report

 This information is required to be published on the Council’s website and also reported on the Government portal.

-This gives a mean gender pay gap of 0.00 % i.e. the difference in pay of £0.02 is negligible and means that on average males and females are paid the same.
+This gives a mean gender pay gap of -1.12% i.e. the difference in pay of £0.18 means that on average females are paid 1.12% more than males.

 Median Gender Pay Gap